 This article - 3 ways to stop the fear and anxiety of living with chronic pain - gives more information about the fear and anxiety that is intertwined with chronic pain and what you can do to make changes.

 Don’t allow how you eat to stress you – stress is bad for your chronic pain

 Sometimes we really need a good reason to closely watch our food, what the why and how we eat, but sometimes I see clients who really are working too hard and getting stressed about being "so careful" about what they eat and drink.

-So look at food and plan to make changes and get started tomorrow if not today.
+Look at your food, plan to make changes and get started tomorrow

 Exercise as a remedy for Chronic Pain